jgthms/lavalamp.js/README.md

 ## Is this production-ready?

+Kind of.
+The CSS animations should work well.
+The JS only takes care of updating the CSS classes, showing/hiding the lavalamp, and scrolling up and down.
+But it can be improved.

-Definitely **not**.
-It's merely a demo to showcase the intended user experience.
+This repo is just a demo to showcase the intended user experience.
 Feel free to implement as you wish.

 ## License